IvanGao1024/D2Q9FluidSimulation/README.md

 ## Notes

-This project is for study purposes and is not intended for external use or contributions.
+This project is primarily for study purposes.
+While it is not designed for production use, feedback, issue reports, and recommendations are welcome.